 Many basic UK Indesit washing machines were fitted with a rotary dial instead of a control panel.
 Unable to indicate error codes with a display they instead indicate error codes by clicking the dial continuously round and flashing the door lock light a set number of times.

-If the door light (LED) flashes 7 times it means, “Heater relay stuck – check connections on heater and module (PCB)”.
+For example, if the door light (LED) flashes 7 times it means, “Heater relay stuck – check connections on heater and module (PCB)”.

-In my experience, this fault code usually required a replacement PCB and EEProm.
-A connection fault on the heater usually results in the entire washing machine going dead.
+In my experience, this fault code usually required a replacement PCB and EEProm chip.
+If the fault was a connection fault on the heater or an open circuit heater it usually results in the entire washing machine going dead.

 It is an expensive part and it will not be guaranteed unless fitted by an engineer.
 New PCBs do not come with the micro-chip EEPROM which would also need fitting.
 Replacing the PCB and EEPROM yourself is risky.
 If the fault is not cured you cannot send the parts back.

+If you have an engineer to replace the PCB and EEPROM it will be very expensive.
 If you are really keen to fix this yourself and want to try another PCB there is a company that might be able to help.
 They are happy to deal with the general public as well as trade.
-Try QER (Quality Electronic Repairs).

 Try QER (Quality Electronic Repairs).
 They used to have their own website but I have heard that they have moved over to eBay.

 Alternatively you can get fixed price appliance repairs here – fixed price appliance repair quotes.